-This is only valid for {spawn, Command} and {spawn_executable, Command}.
-It allows the standard input and output (file descriptors 0 and 1) of the spawned (UNIX) process for communication with Erlang.
+- use_stdio This is only valid for {spawn, Command}.
+It allows the standard input and output (file descriptors 0 and 1) of the spawned (UNIX) process for communication with Erlang. - nouse_stdio The opposite of use_stdio.
+Uses file descriptors 3 and 4 for communication with Erlang. - stderr_to_stdout Affects ports to external programs.
+The executed program gets its standard error file redirected to its standard output file. stderr_to_stdout and nouse_stdio are mutually exclusive. - in The port can only be used for input.